-On June 9, 2020, a resolution was approved during the general meetings of the shareholders for the distribution of cash dividends amounting to \$308,331 thousand, and increasing of capital amounting to \$308,330 thousand by capital surplus.
-And on June 10, 2019, a resolution was approved during the general meetings of the shareholders for the distribution of cash dividends amounting to \$493,329 thousand.
+On August 16, 2021, a resolution was approved during the general meetings of the shareholders for the distribution of cash dividends amounting to \$148,000 thousand.
+Furthermore, the distribution of cash dividends amounting to \$308,331 thousand resulted in a capital increase of \$308,330 thousand by using the capital surplus based on the resolution approved during the general meetings of the shareholders held on June 9, 2020.